Tools

 Ready to Shop?

 Now that you know how to properly hold a wine glass, it's time to make sure your kitchen is outfitted with the right glasses no matter the occasion.
-Our Italian-made Wine Glasses are designed to enhance the robust flavors of red or the delicate notes of white.
-In addition to being a sophisticated addition to any table, they’re also dishwasher safe and feature titanium-reinforced stems.
-Shop our Wine Glass Set for four of each.
+Our universal Wine Glasses are designed to enhance the robust flavors of red or the more delicate notes of white.